-Ahtisaari Day, named after Finnish Nobel Peace Prize laureate Martti Ahtisaari, is held in Finland every year on or near November 10.
+Ahtisaari Day, named after Finnish Nobel Peace Prize laureate Martti Ahtisaari (1937–2023), is held in Finland every year on or near November 10.
 Conflict resolution represents one of Finnish society’s key strengths.
 Kids start learning it in comprehensive school through peer mediation training, which forms a special focus on Ahtisaari Day.

 “It would be nice to mediate quarrels between others and to have harmony and peace in our school,” says sixth-year pupil Iina.
 Together with her classmate Oona, she has come to peer mediation training arranged at Vanttila School in Espoo.
 This morning they learn the first important thing about mediation: When one person is speaking, the others have a responsibility to listen.

 Over 400 educational institutes – daycare centres, comprehensive schools and upper secondary schools – already have peer mediators trained by the Finnish Forum for Mediation.
-What’s more, similar activities have been piloted abroad – last spring a programme was held in Uganda.
+What’s more, similar activities have been piloted abroad – in Uganda, for instance.

 The training emphasises cooperating and striving for an outcome based on mutual understanding.
 Effort is made to resolve the situation that has led to the conflict, so that the parties themselves take an active part in the solution.